-- The battery and charger kit and AC adapter kit can be used in areas with 100 - 240 V AC power (50/60 Hz). - For power outlets in a different format, use a commercially available adapter for the plug.
+- The battery charger and AC adapter kit can be used in areas with 100 240 V AC power (50/60 Hz). - For power outlets in a different format, use a commercially available adapter for the plug.
 Never use an electrical transformer designed for traveling, which may damage the battery.